 The Union County College Foundation was founded by dedicated alumni and community leaders to raise funds to benefit the students at Union County College and to support innovative programs.
-With over 40 years of work to support student success, the Foundation is proud to report that this past year, we doubled the scholarship support provided to our students over a five-year period.
+With over 40 years of work to support student success, the Foundation is proud to report that over the past three years, the Foundation has provide over \$3.25 million in scholarship support to our students.